MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-customize-visuals.md

-description: Easily customize your Azure Data Explorer dashboard visuals ms.reviewer: gabil ms.topic: how-to ms.date: 08/02/2023
+description: Easily customize your Azure Data Explorer dashboard visuals ms.reviewer: gabil ms.topic: how-to ms.date: 08/07/2023
 ---

 # Customize Azure Data Explorer dashboard visuals

-Visuals are essential part of any Azure Data Explorer Dashboard.
+Visuals are essential part of any Azure Data Explorer dashboard.
 For a full list of available visuals, see [Visualization](kusto/query/renderoperator.md#visualization).
 In this article, you'll learn how to customize different visuals.
+For a list of visualizations that are only available in Azure Data Explorer dashboards, see [Dashboard-specific visuals](dashboard-visuals.md).
 For general information, see [Visualize data with Azure Data Explorer dashboards](azure-data-explorer-dashboards.md).

 > [!NOTE]
 > You must have dashboard editing permissions to customize dashboards.